Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 1 September 2025 17.31.33 UTC
+- WIB: Senin, 1 September 2025 18.22.45 UTC
-- WITA: Senin, 1 September 2025 18.31.33 UTC
+- WITA: Senin, 1 September 2025 19.22.45 UTC
-- WIT: Senin, 1 September 2025 19.31.33 UTC
+- WIT: Senin, 1 September 2025 20.22.45 UTC

 Kutipan Inspiratif:
-"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."
+"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."

-Kategori: success
+Kategori: attitude